samuelfneumann/MinAtar/README.md

 }
 ```

+## Future Work
+Compare various other algorithms such as DQN to Double DQN and produce more benchmarks.

+Prove theoretical guarantees on the new proposed Hyperparameter approach.

+Add more environments to MinAtar.

+Implement this in other languages.

 ## References
 Bellemare, M. G., Naddaf, Y., Veness, J., & Bowling, M. (2013).
 The arcade learning environment: An evaluation platform for general agents. *Journal of Artificial Intelligence Research*, 47, 253–279.